dfki-asr/xengine/README.md

 ```

 Build the project.
 Select between "0=no Solver", "1=CBC-Only", "2=Gurobi-Only", "3=CBC+Gurobi".

 Default: 0=no Solver:
 ```
 ./build.sh [0|1|2|3]
 ```

 ## Prerequisites and dependencies:

+### on the Intel DevCloud

+In case you are on the Intel-DevCloud, level-zero and the oneAPI Toolkit are already installed.
+You can skip the next two steps and directly jump to the oneDNN-Installation.

 ### level zero
   ```